A step-by-step tutorial on how to install a DIY drip irrigation system, an automatic watering system for plants, perfect for flowers and gardens.

 - tape measure

-SIDE NOTE: If you need more information about purchasing materials (fittings and emitters) be sure to see our guide about drip irrigation materials.
+SIDE NOTE: If you need more information about purchasing materials (fittings and emitters), be sure to read our guide about drip irrigation materials.

 It’s always a good idea to have a plan before starting any project.
-Before purchasing your supplies, you need to map out your landscaping where the system will be.
+You need to map out your landscaping where the system will be so you will know how many items to purchase.

-Use a tape measure to measure the distance of the landscaping area.
-This distance will be the amount of 1/2″ tubing you need to buy, plan extra to allow the tubing to wave around the plants.
+- ½” Tubing: Use a tape measure to measure the length of the landscaping area to determine the amount of 1/2″ tubing you need to buy.
+Add a little extra to allow the tubing to wave around the plants.

-TIP: I would recommend adding at least 5 feet extra to the distance.
+- TIP: I recommend adding at least 5 feet extra to the distance.

-Also, plan on about one foot of 1/4″ tubing for each plant but again plan on extra.
+- ¼” Tubing: Plan on about one foot of 1/4″ tubing for each plant but again, add a little extra.

-You will need adapters to transition to the 1/4″ tubing, so plan according to the number of plants you have and if you need a straight or tee adapter.
+- Barbed Adapters: You will need adapters to transition to the 1/4″ tubing – this amount depends on the number of plants you have.
+Also, consider if you need a straight or tee adapter.

-Use the loop stakes, about every two to three feet, of the 1/2″ tubing.
-And plan on a tubing stake for each emitter dripper.
+- Loop and Tube Stakes: Use the loop stakes, about every two to three feet of the 1/2″ tubing.
+Use one tubing stake for each emitter dripper.

-Next, decide the best type of emitter for each plant or area and write this on your design.
+- Emitters: Finally, decide the best type of emitter for each plant or area and note this on your design.

 Now you’re ready to lay your 1/2″ tubing according to your design.

-Because this is an automatic watering system that works with a sprinter timer, you first will need to install your drip irrigation valve into your valve box.
+Because this is an automatic watering system that works with a sprinkler timer, you need to install a drip irrigation valve into your valve box.

 Next, attach the threaded barb adapter to the valve.
-I would recommend using a PVC union between the adapter and valve, to make it easier to remove the valve if ever needed.
-You may need teflon tape to secure it into place without leaks.
+I would recommend using a PVC union between the adapter and valve to make it easier to remove the valve if ever needed.
+You can also use Teflon tape to secure it into place and prevent leaks.

 Place loop stakes to anchor the tubing to the soil, so it does not move around.

-If you need to branch off the main tubing, cut the tubing with pipe cutters then attach the fitting.
+If you need to branch off the main tubing, cut the tubing with pipe cutters and attach the fitting.

-SIDE NOTE: You can cover your tubing with mulch later to hide it.
+SIDE NOTE: Later, you can cover your tubing with mulch to hide it.

-Once all the tubing is placed, you need to flush the line to make sure no debris got into the line that will clog the emitters.
-So turn on the water and let it run for about a minute.
+Once all the tubing is aligned, flush the line to remove any debris that can clog the emitters.
+You can do this by turning on the water and letting it run for about a minute.

-SIDE NOTE: It’s a great time to check to make sure there are no leaks at any connections.
+SIDE NOTE: While the water is running, you can check to make sure there are no leaks at any of the connections.

 To attach the emitters, you need to transition to the 1/4″ tubing.

-Take your hole punching tool and punch a hole into the 1/2″ tubing wherever you need to add an adapter (where the emitters will be).
+Using your hole punching tool, punch a hole into the 1/2″ tubing wherever you need to add an adapter (where the emitters will be).

-Push a barded adapter into the punched hole.
-Then attach the 1/4″ tubing by pushing it onto the adapter.
+Push a barbed adapter into the punched hole.
+Then, attach the 1/4″ tubing by pushing it onto the adapter.

-TIP: Sometimes there are two sides to the adapters the fat side goes into the 1/2″ tubing.
+TIP: Sometimes, there are two sides to the adapters – the thicker side goes into the 1/2″ tubing.

 Take the 1/4″ tubing and lay it along the soil until it reaches the plant’s root base.
 Cut the tubing at this distance.